ORIENTAL ELEGANCE

 Tianjin Museum is a comprehensive museum of history and art.
 Founded in 1918, it is one of the earliest museums established in China.
 Its collection includes relics of Chinese culture and historical documents from various dynasties.
 Tianjin Museum presents about 210,000 objects of ancient bronze, ceramics, Chinese calligraphy, paintings, jade, oracle bone script, currency, stamps, Dunhuang documents, local folk crafts, historical documents, and other collections.

-In 2025, Tianjin Museum cooperated with the Rothko Museum to jointly launch “Oriental Elegance”, an exhibition of Chinese art in Daugavpils, Latvia.
+In 2025, Tianjin Museum cooperated with the Rothko Museum to jointly launch “Oriental Elegance”, an exhibition of Chinese traditional art in Daugavpils, Latvia.
 The exhibition shows the unique charm of Chinese porcelain, painting, and calligraphy and sheds light on the local culture of Tianjin.

 The exhibition is on view at the Rothko Museum from 30 May to 24 August 2025.